gdbroman/broman.blog/_posts/2020/2020-12-16-bad-horse-good-horse.md

 permalink: bad-horse-good-horse
 ---

-In *Zen Mind, Beginner’s Mind*, Suzuki asks; would you rather be a bad horse or a good horse?
+In *Zen Mind, Beginner’s Mind*, the author Suzuki asks; would you rather be a bad horse, or a good horse?

 Naturally, we’d all want to be a good horse.

-His point?
-It does not matter what we choose.
-But also, the bad one is better.
+*But*, he says, it does not matter what we choose.
+And the bad horse is also better.
+This is zen.

-For the same reason, I think bad parents are the best parents.
+Analogously, bad parents are the best parents.
 Good childhoods do not equip people for life.

-It is the imperfections that motivate our way-seeking.
+*Parents?
+Horses?
+Where are we going?*

+Here: Imperfection is what motivates way-seeking.